Deep Learning for Free-Hand Sketch: A Survey: Tasks and Methodology Taxonomy

-ZS-SBIR systems can follow conventional zero-shot learning methods \cite{fu2015transductive,fu2018recent,wang2019survey} in exploiting auxiliary knowledge such as word vectors~\cite{mikolov2013distributed}, attributes~\cite{lampert2013attribute}, or class hierarchy to define the model for the unseen class.
-However, directly synthesizing a retrieval model for novel-classes with auxiliary knowledge leads to the same challenges of ZSL (cross-category domain-shift \cite{fu2015transductive}; inconvenient need to specify nameable categories at testing-time \cite{fu2015transductive}).
-Meanwhile it would entail new challenges specific to SBIR: (i) Knowledge transfer needs to occur across both sketch and photo views. (ii) Some kinds of auxiliary knowledge may not make sense for sketch (\eg, \emph{banana-is-yellow} may be visible in photo but not sketch).
+\keypoint{{Discussion}} { {ZS-SBIR systems can follow conventional zero-shot learning methods \cite{fu2015transductive,fu2018recent,wang2019survey} in exploiting auxiliary knowledge such as word vectors~\cite{mikolov2013distributed}, attributes~\cite{lampert2013attribute}, or class hierarchy to define the model for the unseen class.
+However, directly synthesizing a retrieval model for novel-classes with auxiliary knowledge leads to the same challenges of ZSL (cross-category domain-shift \cite{fu2015transductive} and inconvenient need to specify nameable categories at testing-time \cite{fu2015transductive}).
+Meanwhile, it would entail new challenges specific to SBIR: (i) Knowledge transfer needs to occur across both sketch and photo views. (ii) Some kinds of auxiliary knowledge may not make sense for sketch (\eg, \emph{banana-is-yellow} may be visible in photo but not sketch).
 Meanwhile, auxiliary knowledge transfer is not strictly necessary for retrieval in the way that it is for category recognition.
 Therefore many ZS-SBIR methods tackle the problem in a \emph{domain generalization} \cite{Li_2017_ICCV} manner.
-That is, training a robust matching network on the training categories and then applying it directly to unseen testing categories.

-Thus common approaches are to train ranking \cite{dey2019doodle,pandey2020stacked} or generative \cite{dutta2019semantically,Yelamarthi_2018_ECCV} models for retrieval, which are enhanced and mode robust by constraints such as domain-alignment losses \cite{dey2019doodle,pandey2020stacked,dutta2019semantically} and auxiliary semantic knowledge reconstruction \cite{dey2019doodle,dutta2019semantically}.
-In these cases the auxiliary semantic knowledge is only used to constrain representation learning at test time and is not required during training time as for conventional ZSL -- thus maintaining the vision that SBIR should only depend on ability to depict and not to verbally describe.
+That is, training a matching network on the training categories that is robust enough to support direct application to unseen testing categories. } } { Thus, common approaches are to train ranking \cite{dey2019doodle,pandey2020stacked} or generative \cite{dutta2019semantically,Yelamarthi_2018_ECCV} models for retrieval, which are enhanced and made robust by constraints such as domain-alignment losses \cite{dey2019doodle,pandey2020stacked,dutta2019semantically} and auxiliary semantic knowledge reconstruction \cite{dey2019doodle,dutta2019semantically}.
+In these cases the auxiliary semantic knowledge is only used to constrain representation learning at train time and is not required during testing time as for conventional ZSL -- thus maintaining the vision that SBIR should only depend on ability to depict and not to verbally describe. }

-Current directions include extending SBIR to the generalized zero-shot setting, where testing categories are a mix of training and unseen categories \cite{pandey2020stacked,dutta2019semantically}; extending sketch-photo hashing to the zero-shot setting~\cite{Shen_2018_CVPR}; and training SBIR without paired samples \cite{duttastyle2019}.
+{ Current directions include extending SBIR to the generalized zero-shot setting, where testing categories are a mix of training and unseen categories \cite{pandey2020stacked,dutta2019semantically}; extending sketch-photo hashing to the zero-shot setting~\cite{Shen_2018_CVPR}; and training SBIR without paired samples \cite{duttastyle2019}.}